 “Cease the Day, Gather Ye Rosebuds While Ye May.”

 Life is too brief to be spent asleep at the wheel.
 I want to be present for it.
 I want to see the world, meet people, follow curiosity, and make something meaningful of the time I’ve been given.
-I write, I read, I take photographs, I drink tea, and I chase the kinds of experiences that leave a mark on the soul.
+I live, I write, and chase the kinds of experiences that leave a mark on the soul.

 More than anything, I love being alive.
 Whatever God places before me, I try to meet it with gratitude.